WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 5. The College EA processes the preconditions and sends a Registered Student attestation to Alice's Hub.

-6. Alice accepts the request to accept/store the College registration attestation.
+6. Alice accepts the request to accept/store the college registration attestation.

 7. Alice’s Hub stores the Registered Student attestation and broadcasts it to her connected devices.